Vmlweb/MEAN-Angular/README.md

 # MEAN Stack Template

-Quick and simple template to get up and running with a MEAN stack web app inside of docker.
+Quick and simple template to get up and running with a MEAN stack web app inside of Docker.

 ## Features

+  * NodeJS 5.x
   * Docker & Compose
   * MongoDB & Mongoose
   * AngularJS 2 & Typescript